cms-opendata-analyses/pattuples2011/README.md

 cmsRun PAT_data_repo.py
 ```

-In this case the pattuples production was splitted in 6 executions per dataset (Mu and Electron);
+In this case the pattuples production was splitted in some executions per dataset (DoubleMu and DoubleElectron);
 each runs over aprox.
-500 files.
-An example of the partition is found in the Mu2010data* and Electron2010data* files.
+100 files.